-In this matter, Plaintiff has already been given his passport and is no longer in the United States.
+States.
 (See Decl. of Rodney Sayama ¶ 8; Decl. of Christopher Danaher ¶ 3.)
-Plaintiff's own motion before this Court to appear telephonically or by videoconferencing also confirms that he is now in Ukraine.
+Plaintiff's own motion before this Court to appear telephonically or by videoconferencing also confirms that he is now in

+In this matter, Plaintiff has already been given his passport and is no longer in the United

+Ukraine.
 (See ECF No. 9.)
 Thus, even if ICE's practice of confiscating passports to retain foreigners was unconstitutional, Plaintiff no longer has a personal interest or stake as to any judgment from this Court declaring so, or any personal interest in a permanent injunction prohibiting ICE from confiscating foreign passports and retaining foreigners awaiting removal proceedings in the future.
 Furthermore, given the nature of Plaintiff's entry to the United States and basis for surrendering his passport to ICE, the alleged constitutional violation is unlikely to reoccur.
-In this case, Plaintiff entered the CNMI in November 2017 and sought asylum here in June 2018.
-At the time he applied for asylum, he had overstayed his tourist visa, self-surrendered to ICE knowing he was subject to removal proceedings, and surrendered his passport.
-Plaintiff continuously asserted a claim for asylum for two years before he changed his mind and demanded the return of his passport and declared his desire to be allowed to return to his home country.
-There is no reasonable expectation that he will re-enter the United States in a similar manner, overstay, and then suffer the same alleged wrong again.
+In this case, Plaintiff entered the CNMI in November 2017 and sought withholding of removal in June 2018.
+At the time he sought protection from removal, he had overstayed his period of parole granted under the CNMI-Only parole program, self-surrendered to ICE knowing he was subject to removal proceedings, and surrendered his passport.
+Plaintiff continuously sought protection from removal for two years before he changed his mind and demanded the return of his passport and declared his desire to be allowed to return to his home country.
+There is no reasonable expectation that he will reenter the United States in a similar manner, overstay, and then suffer the same alleged wrong again.
 Plaintiff's Fifth Amendment Due Process claim for a permanent injunction as well as a declaratory judgment is therefore mooted and must be dismissed pursuant to Fed.
 R. Civ.
-P. 12(b)(1) for lack of jurisdiction.1
+P. 12(b)(1) for lack of jurisdiction.2